grafana/mimir/docs/sources/architecture/ruler.md

 The ruler evaluates the expressions in the recording rules at regular intervals and writes the results back to the ingesters.
 The ruler has a built-in querier that evaluates the PromQL expressions and a built-in distributor, so that it can write directly to the ingesters.
-Configuration of the built-in querier and distributor uses their respective configuration parameters.
+Configuration of the built-in querier and distributor uses their respective configuration parameters:
 - [Querier]({{< relref "../configuration/reference-configuration-parameters.md#querier" >}})
 - [Distributor]({{< relref "../configuration/reference-configuration-parameters.md#distributor" >}})